mongodb/docs/source/includes/quick-start-summary.rst

 Congratulations!
 You have successfully created a cluster to host your data.
-You can view your cluster by logging in to the UI.
+You can connect to your cluster using the :manual:`connection string </reference/connection-string/#connection-string-options>` for the |mongo| shell or your application or view your cluster by logging in to the UI.